 And women are more likely to have stroke than men.
 In the US, around 55,000 more women than men have a stroke every year.

 But there are also risk factors for stroke that are within our control – one of the most important being high blood pressure, or hypertension.
-According to the National Stroke Association, people who have high blood pressure are one and a half times more likely to have stroke than those who have normal blood pressure.
+According to the

 “The No. 1 stroke risk factor is high blood pressure.
 It’s important to check your blood pressure regularly and talk to your doctor about healthy levels for you,” says Dr. Jeffrey L. Saver, professor of Neurology at the University of California Los Angeles and a spokesperson for the ASA.